open-mmlab/mmdetection3d/docs/en/notes/faq.md

 | v1.1.0rc1             | mmengine>=0.1.0, \<1.0.0 | mmcv>=2.0.0rc0, \<2.1.0 | mmdet>=3.0.0rc0, \<3.1.0 |
 | v1.1.0rc0             | mmengine>=0.1.0, \<1.0.0 | mmcv>=2.0.0rc0, \<2.1.0 | mmdet>=3.0.0rc0, \<3.1.0 |

-**Note:** If you want to install mmdet3d-v1.0.0x, the compatible MMDetection, MMSegmentation and MMCV versions table can be found at [here](https://mmdetection3d.readthedocs.io/en/latest/faq.html#mmcv-mmdet-mmdet3d-installation).
-Please choose the correct version of MMCV to avoid installation issues.
+**Note:** If you want to install mmdet3d-v1.0.0rcx, the compatible MMDetection, MMSegmentation and MMCV versions table can be found at [here](https://mmdetection3d.readthedocs.io/en/latest/faq.html#mmcv-mmdet-mmdet3d-installation).
+Please choose the correct version of MMCV, MMDetection and MMSegmentation to avoid installation issues.

 - If you faced the error shown below when importing open3d: